cibolabs/segment-cluster/README.md

 The resulting cluster number can be saved into a new spatial file.

-To check out the data you'll need [DVC](https://dvc.org/) installed with the S3 remote added:
+To check out the data you'll need [DVC](https://dvc.org/) installed with Cibo Labs public S3 remote added:

 `dvc remote add -d cibo-dvc s3://cibo-dvc/`